zak-blake/dealfinder/README.md

 ## To Do

 - write a todays events method and use it on home page
-- set a fixed text box size on the description in event form
 - allow upload of pictures for events and users (many for each so may need a new model)
 - make the flash messages go away
 - limit the number of events on the home page (what's happening today)